ThreeSixtyGiving/standard/documentation/guidance/regranting.md

     - **Description:** Capital funding for the installation of accessible toilets in village halls and community centres in Cambridgeshire; to be awarded by Partner Funder under the 2023 grant programme.

 ## Who should use the Regrant Type codelist?
 The responsibility for using the codelist sits with the “donor funder” giving the grant intended for redistribution.
-This means the funder that is named and identified by the 360Giving data fields Funding Org:Name and Funding Org:Identifier.
+This means the funder that is named and identified by the 360Giving data fields **Funding Org:Name** and **Funding Org:Identifier**.
 Funders that receive grants for onward distribution as grants are not expected to use this codelist, except in cases where they are also awarding grants that are intended for redistribution.
-Grants awarded to recipients to fund projects and activities must not be categorised using this codelist: the field should be left blank or not supplied.
+Grants awarded to recipients to fund projects and activities **must not** be categorised using this codelist: the field should be left blank or not supplied.
 ## Guidance on using the codelist
 Read our guidance about [how to use the codelists](../technical/codelists) for further information about how to add the For Regrant Type field and Regrant Type codes to 360Giving data.